nju-websoft/CADDIE/README.md

 #### For Content-Based Dataset Retrieval Model:

 - The package [Retrieval](https://github.com/nju-websoft/CBDS/tree/main/code/src/Retrieval) includes the codes for indexing and retrieving datasets.
 The weights of fields in the inverted index can be modified in [GlobalVariances](https://github.com/nju-websoft/CBDS/blob/main/code/src/Retrieval/GlobalVariances.java).
-- The package [ReRanking](https://github.com/nju-websoft/CBDS/tree/main/code/src/ReRanking) contains the computation process of diversity-based re-ranking based on maximal marginal relevance (MMR).
+- The package [ReRanking](https://github.com/nju-websoft/CBDS/tree/main/code/src/ReRanking) contains the codes for diversity-based re-ranking based on maximal marginal relevance (MMR).

 #### For Content-Based Dataset Snippet Extraction:

-- The package [QPCSG](https://github.com/nju-websoft/CBDS/tree/main/code/src/QPCSG) contains the process of data sample extraction.
-Its main method is in [GetResultTree](https://github.com/nju-websoft/CBDS/blob/main/code/src/QPCSG/GetResultTree.java).
-Besides, as a preprocess, it also requires the distance indexes to be built as in [HubLabelIndexer](https://github.com/nju-websoft/CBDS/blob/main/code/src/QPCSG/HubLabelIndexer.java).
+- The package [QPCSG](https://github.com/nju-websoft/CBDS/tree/main/code/src/QPCSG) contains the codes for data sample extraction.
+Its main entrance is in [GetResultTree](https://github.com/nju-websoft/CBDS/blob/main/code/src/QPCSG/GetResultTree.java).
+Besides, as a preprocessing step, it also requires some distance indexes to be built as in [HubLabelIndexer](https://github.com/nju-websoft/CBDS/blob/main/code/src/QPCSG/HubLabelIndexer.java).

-The rest of packages (not mentioned above) are mainly in support of these components, or used for experiments.
+The rest packages (not mentioned above) are mainly used to support these components or support experiments.

 ## Experiments

-The resources and experimental results are provided in [experiment](https://github.com/nju-websoft/CBDS/tree/main/experiment).
+Data and experimental results are provided in [experiment](https://github.com/nju-websoft/CBDS/tree/main/experiment).

 #### Evaluation of Content-Based Dataset Retrieval Model (T1)

 - The test collection we used to evaluate Caddie is from [ACORDAR](https://github.com/nju-websoft/ACORDAR).
 - [experiment/1-retrieval](https://github.com/nju-websoft/CBDS/tree/main/experiment/1-retrieval) provides all the retrieval results on the test collection.
-We follow the original format (as in [ACORDAR](https://github.com/nju-websoft/ACORDAR)) to present the results.
+We follow the original format (as in [ACORDAR](https://github.com/nju-websoft/ACORDAR)) to publish results.
 Each row represents a query-dataset pair.
-The first column represents the query id.
+The first column represents query id.
 The third column stands for dataset id.
-The fourth column is the ranking score returned by the retrieval system.
+The fourth column is the ranking score computed by the retrieval model.
-- Following the evaluation method used by the test collection, we also compute the NDCG and MAP scores using [trec_eval](https://trec.nist.gov/trec_eval/) tool.
+- Following the evaluation method used by the test collection, we also compute the NDCG and MAP scores using [trec_eval](https://trec.nist.gov/trec_eval/).

 #### Evaluation of Content-Based Dataset Deduplication (T2)

-- [experiment/2-deduplication](https://github.com/nju-websoft/CBDS/tree/main/experiment/2-deduplication) provides all the identified dataset pairs whose metadata or data similarity exceeds the limit. [dataSimOver90](https://github.com/nju-websoft/CBDS/blob/main/experiment/2-deduplication/dataSimOver90.txt) consists of all the dataset pairs with data similarity $> 0.9 $. [dataSimOver90_metaSimBelow90](https://github.com/nju-websoft/CBDS/blob/main/experiment/2-deduplication/dataSimOver90_metaSimBelow90.txt) includes the dataset pairs with data similarity $> 0.9 $ and metadata similarity $< 0.9 $. [metaSimOver90](https://github.com/nju-websoft/CBDS/blob/main/experiment/2-deduplication/metaSimOver90.txt) contains the pairs with metadata similarity $> 0.9 $. [metaSimOver90_dataSimBelow90](https://github.com/nju-websoft/CBDS/blob/main/experiment/2-deduplication/metaSimOver90_dataSimBelow90.txt) provides the pairs with metadata similarity $> 0.9 $ and data similarity $< 0.9 $.
+- [experiment/2-deduplication](https://github.com/nju-websoft/CBDS/tree/main/experiment/2-deduplication) provides all the identified dataset pairs whose metadata or data similarity exceeds a threshold. [dataSimOver90](https://github.com/nju-websoft/CBDS/blob/main/experiment/2-deduplication/dataSimOver90.txt) consists of all the dataset pairs with data similarity $> 0.9 $. [dataSimOver90_metaSimBelow90](https://github.com/nju-websoft/CBDS/blob/main/experiment/2-deduplication/dataSimOver90_metaSimBelow90.txt) includes the dataset pairs with data similarity $> 0.9 $ and metadata similarity $< 0.9 $. [metaSimOver90](https://github.com/nju-websoft/CBDS/blob/main/experiment/2-deduplication/metaSimOver90.txt) contains the pairs with metadata similarity $> 0.9 $. [metaSimOver90_dataSimBelow90](https://github.com/nju-websoft/CBDS/blob/main/experiment/2-deduplication/metaSimOver90_dataSimBelow90.txt) provides the pairs with metadata similarity $> 0.9 $ and data similarity $< 0.9 $.
 - In the result files, each row represents a pair of datasets identified by their *"dataset_id"*.

 #### Evaluation of Content-Based Dataset Snippet Extraction (T3)